 Much like ray tracing, however, DLSS is a separate feature that not only needs to have supported added by individual developers, but a hefty bit of input from Nvidia themselves as well, as they’re the ones that need to train their clever AI neural network boffin machines on each game in the first place to make sure they’re predicting (and therefore generating) the correct textures and images.
 Only once this process has been completed can DLSS support be enabled by developers.

-Still, from what I’ve seen of DLSS so far, it’s an incredibly impressive bit of tech that, if there’s enough uptake, should give Nvidia’s RTX cards a massive advantage over whatever going on with AMD’s Navi next-gen GPUs – especially if it can make up for the performance dip brought on by all that ray tracing malarky.
+Still, from what I’ve seen of DLSS so far, it’s an incredibly impressive bit of tech that, if there’s enough uptake, should give Nvidia’s RTX cards a massive advantage over the upcoming AMD Navi GPUs – especially if it can make up for the performance dip brought on by all that ray tracing malarky.

 Nvidia RTX: Variable rate shading